 • Animal stays within 24” of its handler at all times unless the nature of a trained task requires it to be working at a greater distance

-People Mover offers reduced fares to seniors age 60 and over, individuals with qualifying disabilities, Medicaid card holders.
+People Mover offers half fares to seniors age 60 and over, youth 5 - 18, veterans, individuals with qualifying disabilities and Medicaid card holders.
 For additional information click here.

 Municipal Ordinance Prohibits Discrimination